 Clearwater River has world class Steelhead fishing.
 The large B-Run fish are what anglers from throughout the country come to Idaho with the hope of catching.
 This river also has good Trout and White Fish fishery.

 The Clearwater is suitable for most types of fishing.
 This includes Fly fishing, jig and bobber, spinner or bait fishing.
 The river is very shallow during the late summer months with increased flows in the fall and winter after the seasonal monsoons start.
 The Clearwater also lives up to it's name..it is extremely clear which adds to the challenge of steelhead fishing.

-Grande Ronde River is another small river that flows through Oregon and into Washington.
+Grande Rode River is another small river that flows through Oregon and into Washington.
 There is great bass, trout and steelhead fishing in this stream.
-The Ronde is well suited to the fly fisher and for those who prefer bait or spinners.
-Summer Smallmouth bass and the winter run Steelhead provide year around fishing.
+The Rode is well suited to the fly fisher and for those who prefer bait or spinners.
+Summer Falmouth bass and the winter run Steelhead provide year around fishing.
 Good road access along some of this river provides numerous places to fish.
-There are also areas that are roadless and can provide a nice one or two day float trip.
+There are also areas that are breadless and can provide a nice one or two day float trip.

-Idaho Salmon also migrate up the Clearwater every spring and depending on the year there is an exciting and popular fishery that takes place in April and May on the Clearwater River.
+Idaho Salmon also migrate up the Clearwater every spring and fall.
+Depending on the year there is an exciting and popular fishery that takes place in April and May as well as September and October on the Snake and Clearwater River.

-Snake River steelhead run has been known for large numbers of fish in October and November time frame.
+The Snake River steelhead run has been known for large numbers of fish in the October and November time frame.
 These fish tend to congregate in the area from Clarkston to the Salmon River.
-During the peak we have an influx of guides from throughout the state of Washington that utilize this fishery when it gets hot and heavy around the Grande Ronde and the Salmon River.
-The Heller Bar area is well known for great fishing during this time period

 Snake River Region information